 I took an air-conditioned seat and studied the menu.
 There’s a lot more to choose from these days, Steaks, burgers, pasta and salads all make an appearance and there is a fairly comprehensive selection of local dishes as well.
 But while all those things are fairly common, good fish and chips is a rarity in Asia.

 Guppy’s has actually changed it’s name several times since it was re-modelled although nothing much else changed.
 The fish and chip options on the menu are still called Codfather I, 2 and 3 after the restaurants previous name.
 The numbers indicating the size of the cut of cod.
-I ordered a Codfather I, the largest, an extra of mushy peas and a pot English tea.
+I ordered a Codfather I (main picture), the largest, an extra of mushy peas and a pot English tea.
 The extras section also offer bread and butter and pickled onions, I was very tempted but I had a suspicion that it would be too much.

 The waitress took my order off to the kitchen and I took in the surroundings.
 Gone were the dreary plain walls and the tatty poster that read ‘Guinness is good for you.’
 Now the only reference to its northern English ancestry are the factory like red brick walls and the Mediterranean style blue and white ceramic tiles that always did more to invoke the atmosphere of northern English chippies than they ever did the Mediterranean.

 The regimental brickwork is punctuated with blackboards offering the days specials along with a Union Jack flag with “Fish and Chips” printed across the middle and a painting of a bottle of Sarson’s vinegar.
 The actual vinegar bottle is also on the table.